mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 At this point, `flake.nix` should [look like this](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/03-dev-shell/flake.nix?ref_type=heads).

-The `devShells` command creates a terminal shell where I can access the components in my Nix environment.
+The `mkShell` function creates a terminal shell where I can access the components in my Nix environment.
 I enter the shell by typing `nix develop`:

 ```bash
 $ nix develop